Facts and Figures

 Equity, Diversity and Inclusion

-In 2024 we explored the findings of a cross-organisational benchmarking survey, carried out in late 2023, of everyone working with Young Sounds UK.
-We wanted to gain a better understanding of where each person is on their EDI journey.
-We held a series of focus groups to discuss these findings further, a thematic analysis of which will help us determine actions to take forward as an organisation.
+In 2025 we built on the cross-organisational benchmarking survey of everyone working with Young Sounds UK and the series of focus groups that followed.
+We undertook a thematic analysis which enabled us to determine priority actions to take forward.
+These include regularly auditing representation across our workforce and governance, targeting recruitment where there are gaps, and expanding the membership and remit of our EDI committee.
 This process will enable us to continue to further our EDI ambitions and strengthen relationships with our stakeholders across the sector.

 Hester Cockcroft